SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
 Under each language there is a Publish/Subscribe tutorial that will help you get started.

+Use the external Public IP to access the cluster.
+If a port required for a protocol is not opened refer to the next section how to open it up by modifying the cluster.

 ## Upgrading/modifying the message broker cluster

 To upgrade/modify the message broker cluster, make the required modifications to the chart in the `solace-kubernetes-quickstart/solace` directory as described next, then run the `helm` tool from here.
 When passing multiple `-f <values-file>` to helm, the override priority will be given to the last (right-most) file specified.